flutter/devtools/packages/devtools_app/benchmark/README.md

 * save the benchmark results to a file
 * run the benchmarks in the browser
 * run the benchmarks with the `dart2wasm` compiler
+* run the benchmarks with the `skwasm` web renderer

 Run `dart run benchmark/scripts/run_benchmarks.dart -h` to see details.